BTooLs/BEventManager/README.md

 * loose / strict mode - auto define the events when defining the listeners, or not
 * create more events with one call
 * limit the number of event dispatches - auto destruct the event after a specific number of triggers
+* when dispatching an event, a data array can be send to all listeners as parameters

 ###Features - listeners (callbacks)
 * unique ID's - automatically generated or manually defined, each listener have one